CoderPush/Stepper/README.md

-# Stepper
+# **Stepper**

-Flutter project for level up employees (engineers, designers, etc) in CoderPush.
+Flutter open-source project for level up employees (engineers, designers, etc).
+Any company can use this application for assessing their employees, keeping employees' progress updated and provide a way to visualize their performance.

-## Development setup
+## **Getting Started**

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment section for notes on how to deploy the project on a live system.

+### **Development setup**

 To run the project, here are the steps: